 - Using the submarine right cross to shock, in combination with a long right kick.

-You can see 12 minutes of and if you are a Nak Muay Nation member the full hour with him is available there.
+You can see 12 minutes of my first hour with Karuhat in my blog post and if you are a Nak Muay Nation member the full hour with him is available there.

 The things taught are so subtle, so small – if you want a key, look at how small the movements Karuhat makes throughout this Patreon session – it will likely take several more sessions of progress to communicate them clearly.
 I will definitely try to get a few more sessions with him for my patrons.